SKIP Trips To The Park

 Themes: Plants, Conservation

-Trip Description: Join a Friend for a tour of our native plant nursery located at Cinnamon Bay.
-The nursery grows native plants, non native fruiting plants, and rare and endangered plants.
+Trip Description: Join a Friends Educator for a tour of our native plant nursery located at Cinnamon Bay.
+The nursery grows native plants, non-native fruiting plants, and rare and endangered plants.
 Learn about conservation issues affecting the island such as coastal erosion, and the restoration projects happening in the park to protect endangered species.
 A planting activity can be arranged if we have the resources at the time.

 *Trip Tip* Combine this trip with a guided hike on the Cinnamon Bay Interpretive Loop trail